Popularly celebrated as Halloween, October 31st is the pagan holiday of Samhain (pronounced SOW-un).

 Sweetgrass braids or incense can be burned or smudged to open a doorway of light between this realm and the next, and to summon sweet spirits into your home.
 Copal incense can be used in a similar way.
 Both have the added benefit of cleansing away and banishing all forms of negative energy and creating a bubble of powerful spiritual protection: ideal magic for Samhain.

-Marigolds are perfect for Samhain because they open the door between the worlds and facilitate a sense of connection between the living and the dead.
+The magic of marigolds opens the door between the worlds and facilitates a sense of connection between the living and the dead.
 Marigold is associated with death and rebirth in both India and South America, and is frequently featured on altars to deceased loved ones in Dia de los Muertos celebrations.

 Whatever celebration activities you choose, honor the magical energies at work and go deep into this most magical of magical holidays.